 Munich Christmas Market

-Embellished with lights, adornments and garlands, these stands offer quintessential Christmas treats like stollen, chestnuts and berry pondered wine, while traditional Bavarian handicrafts work incorporate hand-painted glass ornaments.
+Embellished with lights, adornments and garlands, these stands offer quintessential Christmas treats like stollen, chestnuts, and berry pondered wine, while traditional Bavarian handicrafts work and incorporate hand-painted glass ornaments.

 Munich’s Christkindlmarkt is held outside the Town Hall on Marienplatz.
 Going back to medieval occasions, it is a tremendous and reassuringly traditional part of the city’s Christmas, drawing 3,000,000 guests every year.